KangHyunWook/Learning-discriminative-emotional-features-from-facial-expressions-via-ResNet50-with-center-loss/README.md

 Background: Existing label predictions using softmax function suffers from intra-class vairance as in the left figure below.

-file:///home/jeff/Pictures/Screenshot%20from%202023-04-29%2009-51-51.png
+![alt text]file:///home/jeff/Pictures/Screenshot%20from%202023-04-29%2009-51-51.png

 To make less intra-class variance, center loss has been first introduced by Wen et al.

 This code trains the ResNet50 under the joint supervision of softmax and center loss.
+As a result, the deep features cluster to their respective centers as shown in the right figure.

 run as follows:
 ```